Featured Post

 The AI landscape just shifted dramatically.
-While Western companies dominate headlines, China's Z.ai quietly released GLM-4.5, a 355-billion parameter monster that's already ranking 3rd globally across comprehensive benchmarks.
+While Western companies dominate headlines, China's Zhipu AI quietly released GLM-4.5, a 355-billion parameter monster that's already ranking 3rd globally across comprehensive benchmarks.
 This isn't just another language model – it's a hybrid reasoning system with native agentic capabilities that can actually execute complex tasks autonomously.

 What makes GLM-4.5 truly remarkable?
 It combines the raw power of mixture-of-experts architecture with something unprecedented: dual reasoning modes that switch between deep thinking for complex problems and lightning-fast responses for simple queries.
-The result is a model that outperforms Claude 4 Sonnet on agentic tasks while maintaining competitive performance with GPT-4 across reasoning benchmarks.

 Key Insight